phlippieb/phlippieb.github.io/_drafts/winning.md

 Wouldn't it be good, in some cases, if we could be confident that failure, or at least catastrophic failure, is impossible?
 In particular, work is different from play;
 when someone is paying, our mistakes have an associated cost.
-If we can elminate the very possibility of making certain mistakes, why wouldn't we?
+If we can eliminate the very possibility of making certain mistakes, why wouldn't we?

 The Way of Bowling with the Bumpers On is about winning by cheating.
 When you follow this Way, you attempt to guarantee that you will win by making it impossible to lose.